BMW 8 Series review - Practicality, comfort and boot space

 The situation in the back couldn’t be more different.
 There’s virtually no legroom at all, even for children, and the car’s swoopy roofline means headroom is also severely compromised.

 The BMW 8 Series boot is definitely a good size, and with 420-litres of luggage space it outdoes some family hatchbacks.
-True, the shape of the boot lid and opening means it’s not the most practical space to access, but for the luxury coupe class, it’s not too bad.
+True, the shallow opening of the boot lid means it’s not the most practical space to access, but for the luxury coupe class, it’s not too bad.
+Choose the convertible and the capacity shrinks to 350 litres.

 In this review